ShaoLunix/website-uploader/README.md

 # website-uploader
 This script uploads files to a remote server according to the values passed with the arguments '-bcdfklnprsu'.
 This is very useful to update files on a web server without having to connect to it and do it manually.

+The website-uploader script comes with another script, storepass.sh, which lets encrypt a password and store it in the configuration file.
+To know more, execute 'storepass.sh -h' in a console.

 With no option, the command loads the default configuration file declared in the 'website-uploader.conf' file.

 The general configuration file is firstly loaded ('website-uploader.conf').